+Ghana is a great place to surf and here is your Ghana surf guide.
 Ghana is a perfect choice for your surf holiday in Africa.
 It is easy to get around, you’ll find lots of surf spots and even a few surf shops in Busua, just west of Takoradi.

 It is one of the cheapest countries to fly to as Accra serves as a hub for travels to large part of the continent and West Africa in particular.